TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 98/Psalms 98.3.md

 ---

-He hath remembered his lovingkindness and his faithfulness toward the house of Israel: All the ends of the earth have seen the salvation of our God.
+He has remembered his loving kindness and his faithfulness toward the house of Israel.
+All the ends of the earth have seen the salvation of our God.